Radi85/Comment/README.rst

     1. comment_admin => has both mentioned permissions (edit permission might be added in the future)
     2. comment_moderator => has delete_flagged_comment permission

-* Comment admin can delete any comment.
+* Comment admin can delete any comment and change the state of flagged comment.
-* Comment moderator can delete FLAGGED comment only.
+* Comment moderator can delete FLAGGED comment only and change their state.

 PS: If the groups or the permissions don't exist, just run migrate. ``./manage.py migrate``

 .. _`Web API`: